christ-chapel-baptism

 Are you ready?

-Water Baptism is a personal decision and an outward symbol of renewal and cleansing.
-One of the most important steps you and your family can take as followers of Jesus Christ is to be baptized.
-It is a great next step in your relationship with Christ and we want to celebrate with you!
+Water Baptism represents your personal decision and outward symbol of renewal and cleansing.
+As followers of Jesus Christ, you and your family can take this important step by choosing to be baptized.
+Also, baptism is a great next step in your relationship with Christ, and we want to celebrate with you!

 Water Baptism